 Merging two trees of the same size: Add the tree with larger root-value as a child to the other tree.

-For more trees the technique is analogous to binary addition.
+For more trees the technique is analogous

 A merge is easy if we have two heaps with different binomial trees.
 We can simply merge the tree-lists.